chunlaw/faker-hk/README.md

 Faker HK
 =========

 Faker HK is a tool to generate fake Hongkongers' profile in ethnic Chinese.
-The package draws over 400k naming combinations with proper Cantonese Romanisation.
+The package draws over 2 million naming combinations with proper Cantonese Romanisation.
 The package is based on [Cantonese Romanisation](https://github.com/chunlaw/cantonese-romanisation) and [hkid](https://github.com/tsekityam/hkid).

 Demo is available [here](https://faker-hk.chunlaw.io/).